 Accreditation

-• IAS will issue a certificate with both logos and ICE will update our database accordingly.
+• IAS will issue a certificate with both IAS and I.C.E. logos and the program will be added to their accredited program directory.

-• IAS will schedule the one year audit and handle dues invoices.
-The one year audit will be performed using remote-surveillance assessment rather than an onsite visit.
-This will require PCB completion of a simple questionnaire/checklist completed by the PCB and submission of several reference documents.
+• IAS will schedule the one year surveillance and handle dues invoices.
+The one year surveillance will be performed as a remote-surveillance assessment rather than an onsite visit.
+This will require PCB completion of a simple questionnaire/checklist and submission of several reference documents.

-• After the initial onsite audit, a remote assessment will be completed one year after accreditation is granted, and an onsite visit every two years after the initial assessment.
+• The remote surveillance is completed one year after accreditation is granted, and an onsite reassessment is completed every two years after the initial assessment.